TMCSF ESTABLISHED 1998

 Access to Public Services through Human Rights Frameworks

-Overall, the defensive function often serves to limit government interferences with the lives of individuals by guiding governments as to what they can or cannot do to citizens.
+Overall, the defensive function often serves to limit administrative interferences with the lives of individuals by guiding administrators and as to what they can or cannot do to citizens.
 Under s 2.7 of the Charter of the United Nations the norm of non-interventionism is illustrated (Charter of the United Nations, 1945; International Development Research Centre, 2009).

 A second function of human rights is an objective one.
 Chiefly, this can help to provide guidance as to the interpretation of human rights instruments and broadly the law.
 Notably, statutes consist of words, sections and sub-sections, paragraphs and sub-paragraphs, sentences and norms.